Event:

 14 weeks from intros to event day

 The stretch goal for attendance was to get 80 VIPs onsite at the beautiful Atelier Playa Mujeres.
-But with 14 weeks to go, just 9 guests out of about 30 “yes’s” had actually confirmed their travel plans.
+But with 14 weeks to go, just 9 guests out of about 30 verbal “yes’s” had actually confirmed their travel plans.

 Clearcraft signed on with Super Dispatch to hit three key targets: